Suraj Berry: Flag rank

+On 2 August 2021, he was promoted to the rank of Vice Admiral and appointed Controller of Personnel Services (CPS) at NHQ, succeeding Vice Admiral Sanjay Jasjit Singh On 1 April 2023, he was appointed Chief of Personnel.
+After a short stint as COP, he was appointed Commander-in-Chief, Strategic Forces Command (C-inC SFC) on 6 October 2023.
+The SFC is responsible for the management and administration of the country's tactical and strategic nuclear weapons stockpile.
+He retired from the Navy on 30 September 2025, after 38 years of service.

 Awards and decorations

-Berry is a recipient of the Vishist Seva Medal in 2006 (awarded to him for services during the tsunami relief operations in Sri Lanka and Maldives.
+Berry was awarded the Vishist Seva Medal in 2006 for services during the tsunami relief operations in Sri Lanka and Maldives.
 He is also the recipient of the Nao Sena Medal in 2015 (awarded for devotion to duty).
 He was awarded the Ati Vishisht Seva Medal in 2020.
 He has also been awarded the Chief of Naval Staff Commendation card once and the FOC‑in‑C Western Naval Command commendation card twice.

 Personal life

 Berry is married to Kangana Berry.
 The couple have two children.